BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'finalize and sign the contract to initiate the implementation', gaining insight or progressing in your evaluation.

-## Conduct project kickoff meeting <!-- dc-card: {"label": ["prepare phase"], "cardName": "Conduct project kickoff meeting"} dc-card -->
+## Conduct project kickoff meeting

 ### Conduct project kickoff meeting